Parent Resources

 Close Up Of Mother Cuddling Sleeping Baby Daughter At Home

 Sleep is always a big question for new families!
-Join our educators and sleep consultant Natalie Barker as we discuss the science behind sleep, understand sleep needs, safety, sleep strategies, and support for families going through the trials of Infant Sleep!
-Childminding is provided for these sessions, all children must be registered separately to attend the children’s program.
+Join our educators and Sleep Consultant Natalie Barker as we discuss the science behind sleep, understand sleep needs, safety, sleep strategies, and support for families going through the trials of Infant Sleep!

 Resources